x186k/cluster-proxy/design.md

 - But!, remember the issue for non-wildcard certs is the letsencrypt load on the TLD.
 This presents a SPOF for DDOS, or issue for heavy used services. (what happens if LE hits rate limits? :( )
 - Also, for wildcard-certs, while the proxy could do a decode and do a 307, it could also do an SNI proxy and let the target SFU do the decode and 307 redirect, which would allow for later doing non-wildcard certs.

+### Thought experiment, an ipv6 world without FTL

+- the cluster-root just does a 307-redir to an ipv6 address, along with a DNS registration.

 ## Decisions